 Once that's done I think we must have a General Election so that we can have the major spring clean that is required, and I hope the next government sets up a Royal Commission or a cross-party committee or something to investigate a better way to run our country.
 We need a new Houses of Parliament, and leave the current one for the tourists to look around at £20 a ticket.
 Once we have a new fit-for-purpose building then we need a whole new, modern, fit-for-the-21st-century way of conducting the business of Parliament, including who works for who when it comes to the responsibilities of MP's.
 Do we elect them to represent us, or do we elect them so that they can please themselves what the hell they do.
-The Brexit fiasco has shown just how lamentably unsuitable the current arrangement is.
+The Brexit fiasco has shown just how lamentably unsuitable the current arrangement is for everybody.

 we'll see you again in the spring.